 - 7.1.
 How to Receive Funds

 - 7.2.
 How to Send Funds

 - 8. Conclusion

 What is the Ledger Wallet?

-The Ledger Nano S, also referred to as the Ledger wallet, is a hardware cryptocurrency wallet which allows you to safely store your cryptocurrencies.
+The Ledger Nano S also referred to as the Ledger wallet, is a hardware cryptocurrency wallet that allows you to safely store your cryptocurrencies.
 Not only that, but it allows you to send and receive lots of different cryptocurrencies too.

 The company behind Ledger are a French start-up who released their first wallet in 2014.
 Since then, they have become a market leader in the hardware wallet industry.
 In fact, the Ledger wallet is so successful that it has sold over 1 million devices!

 Before I explain how a hardware wallet works, it's a good idea to understand how a software wallet works.

 The majority of people store their cryptocurrencies in a software wallet, which can be downloaded on to a desktop/laptop or mobile device.
 These have lots of advantages, such as being really convenient to send coins to another person, as well as being free.

 However, they are sometimes vulnerable to being hacked.
 This is because a hacker is able to install malware on the device and infect a users computer with a key logger, which allows them to steal your wallet's private keys and the cryptocurrencies stored within them.